What’s a Laminectomy?

 General symptoms of nerve compression include numbness in the arm or legs, pain in one or both legs, shoulders, or arm, stiffness in the back, arm, or legs, tingling in the arm or legs, weakness in the leg or buttock, difficulties while standing or walking, changes in the bladder or bowel control, etc. The exact symptom depends upon the location of the compressed nerve along the spinal cord.
 Neurosurgeons perform laminectomy only when other medical treatments have not worked.
 Sometimes, laminectomy may result in post-laminectomy syndrome in the patient.

-What are the Conditions for a Laminectomy?
+What’s the Conditions for a Laminectomy?

 Bony overgrowths and spurs narrow the space available for the spinal cord and nerves within the spinal canal.
 This results in weakness, pain, tingling, and numbness that radiates throughout the arms and legs.
 Patients with this kind of compression require laminectomy to widen their spinal canal by removing those compressors.
 Laminectomy procedure helps to enlarge the opening of the spinal canal and performed for various reasons.
 Basic indications for laminectomy may include 2:

 - Degenerative disc diseases;

 - Abnormal growth of bones or vertebrae (bone spurs);

 - Spinal stenosis or narrowing of the spinal canal;

 - Certain musculoskeletal diseases such as Paget’s disease;

 - Congenital anomalies such as dwarfism;